How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 Melatonin for Jet Lag

-The jet lag you experience when you travel eastward across several time zones (think: California to New York) occurs because your circadian rhythm hasn’t had time to adapt to your current location.
+The jet lag you experience when you travel across several time zones (think: California to New York) occurs because your circadian rhythm hasn’t had time to adapt to your current location.
 For a few days, your sleep-wake cycle remains delayed and you struggle to fall asleep by an appropriate local bedtime, which can lead to daytime grogginess.
 In these instances, melatonin can help reset your circadian rhythm faster and reduce these symptoms when timed appropriately, according to the AASM.
 One research review found melatonin, taken close to the target bedtime of the destination, effectively reduced jet lag when people crossed multiple time zones.
-Consider taking melatonin one hour before your desired destination bedtime on your travel day and for several days after you land until you’ve acclimated; and if you’re crossing seven or more time zones, start this process one to three days before your trip.
+Consider taking melatonin one hour before your desired destination bedtime on your travel day and for several days after you land until you’ve acclimated.
+If you’re crossing seven or more time zones, try starting this process one to three days before your trip.

 Melatonin and Overnight Shift Work